 Tim Softley is Pro-Vice-Chancellor (Research and Knowledge Transfer) at University of Birmingham.

-John Stairmand is the Technical Director for the Consultancy & Defence business of Wood Nuclear.
-In the first half of his career John was a chemical engineer working initially on nuclear fuel cycle R&D, and latterly in the pharmaceutical and oil & gas industries.
-Most recently, he has led the Materials Science and Structural Integrity business of Wood Nuclear, developing several internationally leading technologies, and overseeing the establishment of the BEIS funded "High Temperature Facility".
+John Stairmand is the Technical Director for the Technology and Consulting businesses of Jacobs.
+In the first half of his career John was a chemical engineer working initially on nuclear fuel cycle R&D, and then in the pharmaceutical and oil & gas industries.
+Most recently, he has led the Materials Science and Structural Integrity business of Jacobs, developing several internationally leading technologies, and overseeing the establishment of the BEIS-funded "High Temperature Facility".
 For four separate technologies, his research innovations have been developed and implemented commercially.
-He has been an active member of the EPSRC peer review college for more than 20 years, and is a visiting Professor at the Dalton Nuclear Institute of Manchester University.
+He has been an active member of the EPSRC peer review college for more than 20 years, and is a member of the core panel college of UKRI’s Future Leaders Fellowship scheme.
+He is a visiting Professor at the Dalton Nuclear Institute of Manchester University and at the Nuclear Futures Institute of Bangor University.

 Dr Ceri Williams is Director of Research and Innovation Development at the University of Leeds where she leads the strategic development of high quality research and innovation programmes.